 Short-Term Effects of OTC Medicines

-DXM is an opioid without effects on pain reduction and does not act on the opioid receptors.
+Dextromethorphan or DXM is an opioid without effects on pain reduction and does not act on the opioid receptors.
 Short-term effects of DXM misuse can range from mild stimulation to alcohol- or marijuana-like intoxication.
 Other effects can include:

 - Poor motor control